 - Heat an oiled, non-stick wok and add the eggplant and 1/3 cup water.
 Cover and cook, stirring often, until eggplant begins to brown.
 Uncover and add the garlic and ginger and cook for 2 more minutes.

-- Add all remaining ingredients except the tomato, sesame seeds, and tofu.
+- Add the vegetable broth to the eggplant along with all remaining ingredients except the tomato, sesame seeds, and reserved tofu.
 Simmer uncovered until all the eggplant slices are completely cooked–they will be very soft and start to fall apart.
 Add the tofu cubes and tomato and cook until heated through.
 Serve over rice, sprinkled with sesame seeds.

 NOTE: Reduce the sodium by using water instead of broth, regular rice vinegar instead of seasoned, and reduced sodium soy sauce instead of regular soy sauce.